Questions employers ask

 Every day, in both jobs.

 In the classroom: Gemini CLI handles lesson planning logistics so I can focus on students.
 NotebookLM lets me build reference libraries on any subject a class is stuck on.
-I built a seating chart app for my fellow teachers using Claude and Codex because I hate making seating charts.
-They use it daily.
+I built a seating chart app using Claude and Codex because I hate making seating charts.
+A few of my colleagues picked it up.

 In production: AI voice cloning, as mentioned above.
 This website’s Job Fit Analyzer is another example.
 I built it to do something useful, not to prove I can use an API.